Glenn Gabriel: Club career

 On 13 August 2017, Gabriel signed a six-month contract with Rovaniemen Palloseura.
 He made his debut the following day, coming on as a late substitute for Timo Stavitski in a 1–0 Veikkausliiga away win against HJK On 24 August, he signed for Lorca fc after their relegation from the Segunda Liga.

 Gabriel joined Scottish League One side Peterhead in January 2023.

+After spells with Binfield, Weymouth, and Havant & Waterlooville, Gabriel joined National League South side, Farnborough in February 2026.
+On 29 March 2026, Gabriel dual-registered with Southern League Premier Division South side, Sholing.